SandFrog/cf-ddns-sh/README.md

 2. [Create an API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
 3. Get your DNS record ID by entering the following command:
     - `curl https://api.cloudflare.com/client/v4/zones/$ZONE_ID/dns_records?name=subdomain.example.com -H "Authorization: Bearer $CLOUDFLARE_API_TOKEN"`
-4. Enter the above information into the cf-ddns.sh file.
+4. Enter the above information into the cf-ddns.sh file alongside the intended subdomain.
 5. Edit the service file so the WorkingDirectory & ExecStart point to where this directory is.
 5. Install the systemd service and timer files with these commands:
     1. `sudo cp ./{cf-ddns.timer,cf-ddns.service} /etc/systemd/system/`